stardog-union/stardog-examples/examples/cli/versioning/README.md

 The `vcs list` command shows all the versions in reverse chronological order so newer versions appear at the top.
-Every database will have an initial version that is created automatically at database creation time but the initial contents are not tracked.
+Every database will have an initial version that is created automatically at database creation time but the initial contents of the database are not trackedso there will be no update data associated with the first version.

 We can also specify constraints to list only specific set of versions.
 For example, the following command will show the last version committed by the user `jane`: